ph4ntonn/Stowaway/README_EN.md

   Be aware! -s option's value must be as same as the agents'

- For now, there are only four options above are supported!
+ For now, there are only five options above are supported!

 ```